kaspermunch/PopulationGenomicsCourse/Exercises/GWASAssociation/README.md

 ```
 *4) Is there a general inflation of the test statistic?*

-### Genomic Control.
+### Genomic Control.T
-The inflation factor, 𝝺 , can be calculated as the median chi-square value divided by 0.456.
-Given a p-value, p, the corresponding Chi-square can be calculated as:
+The inflation factor (𝝺) can be calculated as the median of the Chi-squared statistics computed divided by the median of the Chi-squared distribution under the null.
+Given a p-value (p) the corresponding Chi-squared quantile can be calculated as:
 ```
 qchisq(p, df=1, lower.tail = F)
 ```
 *5) What is the inflation factor?*

-To do genomic control (to adjust for inflated test statistic) you divide the chi-square values with the inflation factor.
-To turn a chi-square value, q, into a p-value you use the “pchisq” function:
+To do genomic control (to adjust for inflated test statistic) you divide the Chi-squared values by the inflation factor.
+To turn a Chi-squared quantile (q) into a p-value you use the “pchisq” function:
 ```
 pchisq(q, df=1, lower.tail = F)
 ```